Sitara Kausar, LLB (Hons), Dip LP, CDIF

 Arti is part of the Poddar Group and owns and manages a series of successful businesses, including Lotus Senior Living and Sterling Care Homes which she established in 2008 with the acquisition of Nightingale House in Paisley and more recently new owner of Little Einstein’s Kindergarten Limited, which owns and operates nurseries in Glasgow, Perth, Arbroath and Dundee.

-In addition to the children’s nurseries there is also a training business, Thistle Training, which is based in Perth.
+In addition to the children’s nurseries there is also a custom papers writing, Thistle Training, which is based in Perth.